MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 **To create an app package and use the scene in Teams**

-1. Go to **Apps** in **App Studio** in Teams.
+1. Go to **Teams**, and select **App Studio**.

-2. Create a new app and enter the necessary details in the app details page.
+2. Create a new app and enter the necessary details in the app details page or select an existing app.

 3. In the **Microsoft Teams Developer Center** page, go to **Scenes** under **Configuration** in **Apps**.

-4. Select the scene you built and import the package.
+4. Select the scene you built and import the app package.

 5. Sideload this package in Teams.